reverentgeek/jamstack-hugo-demo/content/post/jamstack.md

 hugo server -D
 ```

-By default, the local web site should be available at `http://localhost:1313`.
 Open your browser and navigate to the URL output at the terminal.
 By default, this should be `http://localhost:1313`.
 Switch back to your editor, make a change to the post, and save the file.
 Hugo should detect the change and automatically refresh the web site!

 ![Hello World Hugo Site](/img/hello-world-hugo-site.jpg)